tact/Canopy/Targets/Canopy/Sources/Canopy.docc/iCloud Advanced Data Protection.md

-# Advanced Data Protection for iCloud
+# iCloud Advanced Data Protection

 A discussion of what Advanced Data Protection for iCloud means for your CloudKit app.